shivannis/xandr-docs-public/xandr-docs/articles/invest/dates-and-times-in-reporting.md

 ### Member time zones

-To change your network member time zone, you must contact Xandr support or use the [Member Service API](../digital-platform-api/member-service.md).
+To change your network member time zone, you must contact Microsoft Advertising support or use the [Member Service API](../digital-platform-api/member-service.md).
 Please note that changing your member's time zone will **not** change the time zone for existing objects (e.g., line items).
 However, newly created objects will automatically inherit the member time zone (unless the advertiser has a different time zone specified).

 To change the time zone for all existing objects in your account, change the time zone of each advertiser.
 This can be used to propagate a change to the member time zone to all of that advertiser's child objects.
 For instructions on how to change an advertiser's time zone, see [Create an Advertiser](create-an-advertiser.md).